Event + Design + Organizations

 What’s Starkville D.I.Y?

-A D.I.Y. music + art scene is a subculture that involves smaller artists performing in unconventional spaces and doing everything themselves.
+A D.I.Y. music and art scene is a subculture that involves smaller artists performing in unconventional spaces and doing everything themselves.

-My friends Lishman Heathcock, Max Hyche, and Josh Whitfield nurtured our local scene a few years ago, turning it into a real-deal non-profit.
+My friends Lishman Heathcock, Max Hyche, and Josh Whitfield nurtured our local scene a few years ago around sophomore year of undergrad.
+They turned it into a real-deal non-profit.

 Improvisation Night